-I am a PhD Candidate in the Department of Political Science at the University of Illinois at Urbana-Champaign.
+I am a PhD in Political Science from the University of Illinois at Urbana-Champaign.
 I study comparative politics and political methodology.

 Substantively, I am interested in political economy and political behavior in developing countries, with a focus on how information shapes electoral accountability and representation.
 Methodologically, I use tools from design-based causal inference and machine learning to improve research design in experiments and observational studies.